Unwrappables and Constraints

 and shall be applied withing the training loop.
 E.g., our

-will unwrap the model as part of the
+implementation of klax.fit will unwrap the model as part of the

 loss function.
-Thus, the implementation of unwrap
+Thus, the implementation of unwrap contributes to the

 gradients during training.
 An example would be a positivity constraint,

-that passes the array through jax.nn.softplus
+that passes the array through jax.nn.softplus upon unwrapping.

-: New functionality added with klax.Constraint
+apply: New functionality added with klax.Constraint.

 Use this to implement non-differentiable or zero-gradient constraints

-the parameter update and modify the
+that shall be applied after the parameter update and modify the

 wrapped array without unwrapping.
 Consequently, its suitable for the

-constraints, such as clamping
+implementation of non-differentiable constraints, such as clamping

 a parameter to a range of admissible values.
 Apply functions should

-return a modified copy of Self
+return a modified copy of Self.

 Note